-Rowing The Atlantic
+Rowing The Atlantic Ocean

-Rowing the Atlantic
+Rowing The Atlantic Ocean

 A 5000 km journey that starts from San Sebastian de la Gomera in the Canary Islands, to Nelson’s Dockyard English Harbour in Antigua.

-Our boat is approximately 7.5m long x 1.8m wide, built of wood, fiber glass, carbon fiber and Kevlar.
+Our boat was approximately 7.5m long x 1.8m wide, built of wood, fiber glass, carbon fiber and Kevlar.
 Equipped with a water-maker to change the sea water into drinking water, solar panels to power GPS and other vital electrical.
-90 days’ worth of food rations, first-aid kits, tracking beacons, an ‘AIS’ allowing us to communicate with passing vessels, a satellite telephone and specially-designed laptop called a ‘tough book’ to allow us to communicate with the outside world.
+90 days’ worth of food rations, first-aid kits, tracking beacons, an ‘AIS’ to allow us to communicate with passing vessels, a satellite telephone and specially-designed laptop called a ‘tough book’ to allow us to communicate with the outside world.
 We must clean the bottom of our boat every few days to avoid any algae build up which increases drag and water resistance.